Item added to basket:

 A successful signal

-Based in Grantham, Lincolnshire, where he is chairman of the South Kesteven Amateur Radio Society, Nigel has improved on the original design of his first antenna and added more products to the range.
+When M0CVO was based in Grantham, Lincolnshire, and he was the chairman of the South Kesteven Amateur Radio Society, Nigel improved on the original design of his first antenna and added more products to the range.
 The HW-40 became the HW-40HP and is now up to its third version with better matching and higher power handling (hence the HP).
 It has been well reviewed on YouTube and in RadCom, the Radio Society of Great Britain's magazine.
 Nigel is proud of all his products, with his motto being "I won't sell anything that I wouldn't use myself".
 There are now 33 different antennas in the M0CVO range, catering for a wide range of bandwidth and frequency requirements.
 Nigel also produces his own duplexers and pre-amps as well as selling branded transceivers and antenna tuners.

 If you had a question about what antenna you needed for your station, or how to build your own, Nigel should be the first contact you make.
 He has published three books on the subject - Beyond the Dipole, Introducing Short Wave Listening and Into the Ether - providing information and guidance for both beginners and experienced hams.

 These are good times for the amateur radio sector, as Nigel enthuses.
 "The market for antenna products is growing at an amazing rate.
 Since the introduction of the new tiered licensing system - Foundation, Intermediate and Advanced - more and more people of all ages and backgrounds are taking up the hobby."